artdgn/blast-gas-king/README.md

 # Gas King of the Hill - A Blast of a Game

 Burn gas for points, claim everyone's refund.
 Wait longer to claim more.
+Live on Blast testnet at https://blastgasking.xyz/.

 ## Quick Game Rules
 Earn points and become the King of the Hill by burning gas.
 The game is played in rounds on various Hills.